thorestic/SSHGuard/README.md

 The detector uses two main values:

 - **Threshold**: The number of failed authentication attempts required to trigger detection.
-- **Time Window**: The period of time during which those attempts must occur.
+- **Time Window**: The period of time during which those failed attempts must occur.

-For example:
+Example configuration:

 ```text
 Threshold: 3 attempts